-A recent study showed that only one third of Arizona students in foster care who enrolled in grade 12 graduated in the 2012/2013 school year – one of the lowest graduation rates among at-risk student subgroups.
-The FosterEd approach has been shown to improve attendance and graduation rates for students in foster care while also transforming the public agencies that serve them by advocating for legislative change and sharpening state focus around education for children in these programs.
+Students in foster care have one of the lowest graduation rates among at-risk student subgroups.
+The FosterEd approach has been shown to improve attendance and graduation rates for these students while also transforming the public agencies that serve them by advocating for legislative change and sharpening state focus around education for children in these programs.

 In Arizona, FosterEd works with a committed group of local and state partners, parents and students to create a future in which the majority of foster youth graduate high school.
 The campaign began with the launch of a demonstration site in Pima County, the success of which allowed the organization to expand programming throughout Maricopa County.
 To learn more about FosterEd Arizona, visit www.foster-ed.org/topics/arizona/.

 Through implementation of demonstration sites, bold policy agenda, collaborative learning networks and research, FosterEd is s creating a future where each and every young person in foster care or under the jurisdiction of probation graduates from high school with a wide array of possibilities for their future.